mliebelt/pgn-viewer/readme.md

 * `PGNV.pgnEdit` is a superset of pgnView, that allows to additional add variations, change the order of main line and variations, and other kind of interactions like adding comments, PGN notation elements, ...
 * `PGNV.pgnBoard` will just show a position without any interaction possible.
 * `PGNV.pgnPrint` will just show a whole chess game, without any interaction possible.
+* `PGNV.pgnPuzzle` lets you solve a puzzle.
+If you play the right move of the underlying pgn, the opponent's move is played automatically and it is your turn again.
+Only the already played moves are shown to the user.
+The mode is new and the plan is to develop it further (e.g. giving hints)

 There is at the moment no way to save a game that was edited in `pgnEdit` mode.
 But you may at least copy the whole notation, and insert it again in the HTML code of your web page.